Jaymon/prom/README.md

 Now, any class that extends `Orm1` will use `connection_1` and any orm that extends `Orm2` will use `connection_2`.

 ## Using for the first time

-Prom takes the approach that you don't want to be hassled with installation while developing, so when it tries to do something and sees that the table doesn't exist, it will use your defined `prom.Schema` for your `prom.Orm` child and create a table for you, that way you don't have to remember to run a script or craft some custom db query to add your tables, Prom takes care of that for you automatically.
+Prom takes the approach that you don't want to be hassled with table installation while developing, so when it tries to do something and sees that the table doesn't exist, it will use your defined `prom.Schema` for your `prom.Orm` child and create a table for you, that way you don't have to remember to run a script or craft some custom db query to add your tables, Prom takes care of that for you automatically.

 If you want to install the tables manually, you can create a script or something and use the `install()` method:

     SomeOrm.install()

 ## Schema class

 ### The Field class